Stella McCartney channels mushrooms in trippy Paris show

 Jackson lauded McCartney for being a pioneer with animal rights, cruelty-free fashion and promoting leather alternatives that are not plastic or animal based.

-Jackson said she also admired eco-minded Vivienne Westwood, whose show she also attended, as she too “was a punk at heart.”
+Jackson also admired eco-minded Vivienne Westwood, whose show she also attended, as she too “was a punk at heart.”

 GIVENCHY’S NOOSE NECKLACE

-A silver necklace displayed at Givenchy’s Sunday night show, which to some looks like a broken rope noose, has been criticized online for allegedly glamorizing suicide.
+A silver necklace displayed at Givenchy’s Sunday night show, which to some looked like a broken rope noose, has been criticized online for allegedly glamorizing suicide.

 A model at the debut catwalk show of designer Matthew M. Williams wore the accessory.